zSnout/zSnout.com/src/views/blog/github-copilot-is-amazing.md

 date: 2021-12-09
 ---

-[GitHub Copilot][1] is an amazing tool that can autocomplete code snippets for you.
+GitHub Copilot is an amazing tool that can autocomplete code snippets for you.
 In this article I share my experience using GitHub Copilot: the upsides, the downsides, and what I think it could become.

 ## What is GitHub Copilot?